-- Two versions [Bouzy et al'04]: - Depth = 1, $r_d = 1$, $\sigma_e = 0.2$ with PP, and basic idea. - K=2, no PP, and all-moves-as-first. - Still worse than GnuGo in 2004, a Go program with lots of domain knowledge, by more than 30 points. - Conclusions: - Add tactical search: for example, ladders. - Add more domain knowledge besides no filling of eyes: for example, in Atari, simulate extending plys first. - ▶ An extending ply is one which can increase the amount of liberty of some strings. - As the computer goes faster, more domain knowledge can be added. - Exploring the locality of Go using statistical methods.
+- Note: as we said before, most of the techniques are invented before UCT. - The idea of UCT is not part of "everything". - Two versions [Bouzy et al'04]: - Depth = 1, $r_d = 1$, $\sigma_e = 0.2$ with PP, and basic idea. - K = 2, no PP, and all-moves-as-first. - Still worse than GnuGo in 2004, a Go program with lots of domain knowledge, by more than 30 points. - Conclusions: - Add tactical search: for example, ladders. - ▷ A ladder is a kind of string whose live-or-death is certain many plys ahead. - Add more domain knowledge besides no filling of eyes: for example, in Atari, simulate extending plys first. - ▶ An extending ply is one which increases the liberty of some strings that are in Atari. - As the computer goes faster, more domain knowledge can be added. - Exploring the locality of Go using statistical methods.